-Allocated to Environmentally Sustainable Management of Living Natural Resources and Land Use
+Allocated to Environmentally Sustainable Management of Living Natural Resources and Land Use.

-- 100% of our forestry assets are FSC certified - Of 67,373 hectares of FSC certified forest, 22,593 hectares are protected natural forest. - 9.26 million tonnes of CO2 is stored in our growing trees - 100% of the wood used in production is from certified sustainably managed forests: 56% is from FSC or PEFC certified forests and 44% is from FSC Controlled Wood sources (risk-assessed through our FSC and PEFC Chain of Custody System and verified by a third party)
+- ▶ 100% of our forestry assets are FSC certified - Our forests in Colombia are 100% FSC certified, of which over 30% are protected, natural forests supporting biodiversity - ▶ 9.34 million tonnes of CO2 is stored in our growing trees - ▶ 100% of the wood used in production is from certified sustainably managed forests; 56% is from FSC or PEFC certified forests and 44% is from FSC Controlled Wood sources (risk-assessed through our FSC and PEFC Chain of Custody System and verified by a third party).